The Thing About Jellyfish: Plot summary

-The book follows Suzy Swanson, the protagonist and narrator, who theorizes the death of her friend, Franny Jackson, was caused by a jellyfish sting.
-Suzy has started the seventh grade, which is the second year at Eugene Field Middle School in South Grove, Massachusetts.
+The book follows Suzy Swanson, the protagonist and narrator, who theorizes the death of her friend Franny Jackson was caused by a jellyfish sting.
+Suzy has started seventh grade, which is second year at Eugene Field Middle School in South Grove, Massachusetts.
 During their sixth grade year, Franny became interested in boys and started to join a more popular social circle than the sometimes awkward Suzy, who had been best friends with Franny starting shortly after they met, when they were both five years old.
 After the two had a falling out in the sixth grade year, Franny died during the ensuing summer before they had a chance to heal their friendship.
 Suzy discovers a ton more about jellyfish than she expected she would, and confides in her science teacher, who helps her form her theory.
 Suzy also reads about brave and daring scientists who study jellyfish, and tries to get in contact with them, to work as a team to try and prove her theory about Franny's death.